TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/TtContent.rst

 -----------------------------------------------------

 ..  literalinclude:: _CodeSnippets/_basic_content_element.php
+    :caption: EXT:my_extension/Configuration/TCA/Overrides/tt_content.php

 The following tabs are shown, the header palette and bodytext field are shown in palette general:

 ..  figure:: /Images/ManualScreenshots/tt_content_basic.png
+    :alt: Screenshot of the content element form created by the code

+    Screenshot of the content element form created by the code

 ..  _types-content-examples-extended: